tapio/live-server/README.md

 Usage
 -----

 Issue the command `live-server` in your project's directory.
+Alternatively you can add the path to serve as a command line parameter.

 This will automatically launch the default browser (you should have `index.html` present).
 When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.